Kotlin/KEEP/proposals/subclass-opt-in-required.md

     @Ann(scope = Scope.Inheritance)
     open class Foo
     ```
-    The design was rejected because it creates an implicit contract between the compiler logic and the parameter names,
+    The design was rejected because it creates an implicit contract between the compiler logic,
-    leading to potential fragility dependencies.
+    the parameter names, and the presence or absence of the @RequiresOptIn annotation.

 3. Pass annotation instances as arguments to the `@SubclassOptInRequired` annotation.